jekkilekki/plugin-jkl-timezones/readme.md

 I created this plugin which does just that.

 Requires WordPress 3.5 and PHP 5.4 or later.

+###Usage
+Add the shortcode `[jkltz]` or `[jkl-timezones]` to your Post or Page.
+This will insert the Timezone Converter at the top of your content.
+Upcoming features may allow user positioning and setting default values.

 ###Special Features
 * Automatically defaults to your current date, time, and timezone